-Immediately below the Filter View window [p.68] is the section where the various controls for each filter type will appear as they are selected.
+Immediately below the Filter View window [p.83] is the section where the various controls for each filter type will appear as they are selected.
 We'll describe the controls for each filter type below.

 6.1.7.
-Swap Filters
+Copying and Swapping Filters

 Changing the order of the filters can make a huge difference in the sound when the filters are being run partially or entirely in series.
-Click this button to place the Filter 1 settings into the Filter 2 slot, and vice versa.
+Click this button to access three options letting you copy Filter 1 to Filter 2, copy Filter 2 to Filter 1, or swap the position of the filters as you have them set up now.